11/6/2024

 Gary Prestapino

-Hi.
-Good morning.
-Good afternoon, Peter.
-Brad.
+Hi, good morning.
+Good afternoon, Peter, Brad.
 Hey, Gary.
-Peter, could you maybe help us out here?
+Hey, Peter, you know, would you kind of, could you kind of maybe help us out here?
 You're talking about increased dealer participation.
 Your dealer consignment vehicles sold were up for the first time this year in any quarter.
-Can you slap some metrics around dealer participation and dealer recruitment?
+You maybe give us, can you slap some metrics around dealer participation?
+I mean, and dealer recruitment?

 speaker